wasabipesto/themis/fetch/README.md

 These should be platforms that have an established presence and an open API.
 I would like to have 5 sites for the MVP.

-- [ ] Kalshi
+- [x] Kalshi
     - https://kalshi.com
     - API Docs: https://trading-api.readme.io/reference/getting-started
     - Python library: https://github.com/Kalshi/kalshi-python
-    - Note: API requires username/password from a verified account with 2FA disabled.
+    - Note: API requires username/password from a verified account with 2FA *disabled*.
-- [ ] Manifold
+- [x] Manifold
     - https://manifold.markets
     - API Docs: https://docs.manifold.markets/api
 - [ ] Metaculus